cies/jdbi-kotlinx-serialization/README.md

 ## Project maturity

-This is not yet a complete library (not on Maven Central) so it lacks a build script.
+This is not yet a complete library (not on Maven Central) and it lacks a build script.

 This project serves as a way to publish the code.
 It is good for other to see it, to gather some feedback on wether or not this project is useful to a broader audience.

+If you want to test it, just copy the code into you project for now.

 It currently does not implement all of the Jdbi API.
 The Jdbi API itself is still available when using this code: so no harm done.

-But for now it only implements what was needed in our project:
+For now it only implements what was needed in our project:

-* Only implements binding arguments by name
+* Only implements binding arguments by name (i.e.: `:name`)
 * Only does `bindArray` (called `bindArrayOf`) as `bindList` is problematic with empty lists

 Full API coverage is needed when properly releasing this project.
 But for now this suffices.